- Made for the real life, not just test scenarios: rear facing car seats protect your child in any situation

 The protection of the seat shell is always there when using a rear facing child car seat, protecting the child at any time – no matter the speed of the car or the intensity of an impact or a harsh braking manoeuvre.
 At BeSafe we want our car seats to perform in the real life, not just in test scenarios.

-Many real-life accidents are also not as ‘simple’ as a crash test that test one single impact point.
+On top of that, many real-life accidents are not as ‘simple’ as a crash test that tests one single impact point.
 In reality, it often happens that you might hit an object or other vehicle first, and then a road barrier or even another vehicle.

 Rear facing child car seats are beneficial in side impacts

 Rear facing car seats do not only offer optimal protection in frontal impacts.
 Also in side impacts, which are the second most common source of serious injuries or death in traffic accidents, they show benefits compared to forward facing seats.
 Unlike crash tests, most real-life side impacts are not 90° from the side (3 or 9 o’clock), but rather at an angle between front-on and side-on.

 Additionally, a driver usually sees a side impact coming (even if just in the corner of the eye) and instinctively brakes, through which the child gets pushed into the protection area of a rear facing child seat.
 In a forward facing seat, the child would get pushed a bit out of the seat when braking and would then be more exposed to forces from the side.